DSLituiev/lab-keras-r/running-docker-containers.md

 replacing youripaddress with your machine's IP address.
 You should now be able to work with RStudio in your browser in pretty much the same way you would work with the Rstudio software in your machine.
 In this week's class, we will go over how to train a neural network in this docker container.

-## Part 2: Running docker images in the cloud
+## Part 2: Training neural networks in the cloud
-You will probably find running jobs locally in your laptop very slow.
+You have probably found that training neural networks locally on your laptop is very slow.
+Now we will try to train neural networks in the cloud using Neuromation's GPU compute instances.
+To do so, we need to install a job scheduling client to send jobs to Neuromation's machines.

-For the purpose of this class, we have obtained some free cloud services credits from Neuromation so that you can try running the container on a remote machine with more compute power and memory than your laptop.
+### [SETUP] Install Neuromation job scheduling client
-After this class, you may want to look into UCSF's Wynton cluster, GPU compute instances from Google Cloud or Amazon Web Services, etc.
+Neuromation's job scheduling client requires Python 3.6 or above.
+First, check if you already have Python 3.6 or above installed.
+You can do so by typing the following in a terminal window:
-We need to install a job scheduling client to send jobs to run on Neuromation's machines.
+    python --version

-### [SETUP] Install neuromation platform client
+If you do not have Python 3.6 or above installed, you can install that but we will encapsulate

 We'll be using conda virtual environment for our cloud job scheduling client.
 Virtual environments serve a purpose similar to containers but are much much less resource consuming.
 First, we will create an environment, then activate it, and finally, install our job scheduling client there